aetperf/aetperf.github.io/_posts/2023-08-16-Using-a-local-sentence-embedding-model-for-similarity-calculation.md

 ## Encoding processing time

 Performance is a crucial consideration when working with real-world datasets.
 Let's take a moment to evaluate the encoding processing time of the sentence embedding model on a regular GPU.
 For this purpose, we'll encode a list of 100,000 identical sentences.
-While this might seem repetitive, and the chosen sentence is kind of short, this may provide us with a *rough estimate* of the time it takes to encode a large list of sentences.
+While this might seem repetitive, and the chosen sentence is kind of short, this may provide us with a very *rough* estimate of the time it takes to encode a larger list of sentences.

 ```python
 sentences = 100_000 * ["All work and no play makes Jack a dull boy"]